Codrineye/Codrineye-s-TPT2-Compendium/TPT2 Scripting/Woots AI Requests/WINGED/README.md

 # WINGED

-This is a general era disabler that you can easily modify ingame to choose the order in which you'd like to disable the era abilities.<br>
+This is a general era disabler that you can easily modify ingame to choose the order in which you'd like to disable the era abilities.

 It uses a block hider to determine if the user reset or not.
 This is accomplished by taking a global snapshot of time.tick() on startup and checking against a local copy to see if another script has started up.